DevMountain/react-axios/README.md

 * Get familiar with the current structure of the reducer.
 * Create an action type called `GET_LIST` that equals `"GET_LIST"`.
 * Create an action creator called `getList` that equals a function:
-  * This function have one parameter called `promise`.
+  * This function should create a promise using `axios.get`.
   * This function should return an object:
     * This object should have a key called `type` that equals `GET_LIST`.
     * This object should have a key called `payload` that equals `promise`.